TheAccidentalTeacher/glennallencarmansandiego/docs/implementation-plan.md

 - Teacher can select a case and create a session
 - Students can join with team codes
 - Game progresses through clue reveals
-- Warrant submissions are processed
+- solution submissions are processed
 - Scores are calculated and displayed
 - One complete game can be played start to finish